irmantaszenkus/webpack-prepend-plugin/README.md

 # webpack-prepend-plugin

-Prepends file`s contents to each entry chunk.
+Prepends file's contents to each entry chunk.
 Used for prepending javascript error tracking code so it would be initialized as early as possible.

 ## Usage